ngs-doo/dsl-json/README.md

 ### Reusing reader/writer.

-`JsonWriter` It has two modes of operations:
+`JsonWriter` has two modes of operations:

  * populating the entire output into `byte[]`
  * targeting output stream and flushing local `byte[]` to target output stream